-Immigration and free trade were central talking points in the UK’s EU referendum campaign and the US Presidential election.
-But is there an even more damaging aspect of globalisation that risks getting lost in the noise?
-As Donald Trump is elected on a promise to challenge globalist orthodoxy, our Associate Director, Professor Colin Osborne, gives his take on the environmental cost of the import-export model.
+Immigration and free trade were central talking points in the Brexit campaign and the US Presidential election.
+But is there an aspect of globalisation that risks getting lost in the noise?
+As Donald Trump is elected on a promise to challenge globalist orthodoxy, our Associate Director, Professor Colin Osborne, gives his take on the environmental cost of free trade.

-Similarly, global trade provides incentives for farmers to grow cash crops by destroying valuable ecosystems to make room for agricultural land.
+Similarly, global trade provides incentives for farmers to grow cash crops by destroying valuable ecosystems to make room for agriculture.
 As a result, it has been estimated that many developed nations including the UK cause more damage to biodiversity via international trade in commodities like coffee and sugar than they do at home.
-Globalisation, while undoubtedly beneficial in many spheres of life, has allowed Western lifestyles to be paid-for by environmental damage across the world.
-As nations get together for the COP22 meeting in Marrakech to discuss how to implement the Paris Agreement and avert dangerous climate change, surely it’s time to bring our consumption back under control?

 Globalisation is undoubtedly beneficial in many spheres of life.
 But it has allowed Western lifestyles to be paid-for by environmental damage across the world.
 As nations get together for COP22 and discuss how to implement the Paris Agreement, surely it’s time to bring our consumption under control?

 How can we do this?
 Free market economics are the norm in many Western nations.
 People expect choice as a right, human nature wants more and, in the free market, this drives greater consumption.
 Informed consumer choices lead to change.
 For example, buying local food in season can make a positive difference.
 And food localism is a growing movement in many western nations – but such movements remain small.
 It will be challenging to influence consumer behaviour on a large enough scale to bring sizeable benefits.